Unifield/testfield/README.md

 The language we use is straightforward since the user interface has always the same structure.
 Clicking on a button is always done the same way.
 As a result, we only need to name the button and use the right syntax (a/k/a **a step**) to perform the click:
 > I click on "ABC"

 There are only a few steps to instrument the whole application.
-They are described below.
+They are described [here](https://github.com/hectord/testfield/wiki/Steps).

 ### Use variables
 You can use the variable {{ID}} in all your tests.
 This value is an integer that is new at each run.
 It can be used to create unique identifiers (for example: a stock name, a register name, and so on).
 Our goal is that every test should be designed to be run as many times as we want on the same database.
 It shouldn’t interact with results coming from other tests.